 Substance abuse has permanently derailed promising careers.
 However, some athletes conquered their addictions and went on to have successful careers or lead prosperous lives.
 It is a testament that anybody can overcome addiction with dedication and perseverance.

 Cris Carter dominated the gridiron during his 16-year NFL career, racking up more than 1,100 receptions, nearly 14,000 yards and 130 touchdowns.
 The former wide receiver was inducted into the Pro Football Hall of Fame in 2013.

 However, his career started off rocky.
-He battled addictions to crack cocaine, marijuana, alcohol and ecstasy his first three seasons and was released by the Philadelphia Eagles in 1990.
+He battled marijuana addiction as well as addictions to crack cocaine, alcohol and ecstasy his first three seasons and was released by the Philadelphia Eagles in 1990.
 After multiple stints at rehab facilities, Carter got his life and career back on track.